 - annual flushing of a selection of mains

 - leak surveys to identify non-surfacing water leaks

 - a hydrant inspection program.
 We regularly flush the hydrants and test the water quality at each hydrant.
 Information about each hydrant is stored in a file accessed by a bar code on each hydrant.

 Mains are made of iron and are buried in soil which promotes corrosion.
 The corrosion weakens the structure of the pipes, which over time results in small holes and cracks appearing.
 As the water leaks through these holes and cracks, the pipe becomes even weaker and this can result in a burst water main.
 Other causes of main breaks are ground movement (e.g., due to frost penetration), changes in water pressure, electrical corrosion, being struck during excavation by other underground utility work, pressure from heavy traffic or construction, and normal age deterioration.

 Most main breaks occur in the most prevalent diameters of pipe, 6" and 8".
-Because water mains are under great pressure, even a small hole can allow large amounts of water to escape.
-The average cost of repairing a broken water main is approximately $2,400.00.
+Because water mains are under great pressure, even a small hole can allow large amounts of water to flow out.

 The water main repair response